 Activities in Maui

 There are so many fun things to do in Maui.
-From exploring cute towns like Paia to lounging on a beach, hiking volcanic craters, and snorkeling in crystal clear waters.
+From exploring cute towns like Paia to lounging on a beach, driving the road to Hana, hiking volcanic craters, and snorkeling in crystal clear waters.
 Honestly, the list is endless.
 That’s why it’s best to keep your Maui itinerary in mind when planning your packing list.
 You want to make sure you have what you need for the bucket list activities you plan to do so you can enjoy them comfortably.
 There’s nothing worse than trying to hike to a waterfall in flip-flops!

 Don’t skimp on the sun protection either.
 Because speaking from experience, saying you’ll buy sunscreen when you get there so you don’t have to check a bag almost always leads to being sunburned within the first 5 hours.